 The Fair Credit Reporting Act of 1970 controls the collection, use, and redistribution of your consumer information.
-Enacted 26 October 1970 as title VI of Public Law 91-508, 84 Stat.
-1114, it can be found in the United States Code (15 U.S.C. § 1681 et seq.)
-It represents an amendment to the Consumer Credit Protection Act of 1968 and is enforced by the FTC.
-The law is usually referred to as FCRA, and you can get a copy of it directly from the FTC, or you can view the law as it stands in the US Code on the Cornell University Law School website.
+Enacted October 26, 1970, it represents an amendment to the Consumer Credit Protection Act of 1969 and is enforced by the Federal Trade Commission.
+The law is usually referred to as FCRA.
+The FTC maintains a consumer-friendly detailed online summary of rights that the Act provides for consumers.

 History of the Fair Credit Reporting Act

 Originally, the law was primarily of interest to banks and consumer reporting agencies (CRA), and businesses which sent information to them.
 Today, this law applies to a wide variety of organizations that collect personal information from you directly, as well as from public records.

 The law was amended in 2003 by the Fair and Accurate Credit Transactions Act (FACTA) to allow consumers to obtain a free report from consumer reporting agencies that are covered by FCRA.
 By that time, however, the list of consumer reporting agencies had grown significantly.
 The FCRA defines the organizations that must comply with the law by the type of information that is handled.
 As credit lenders have widened their search for creditworthiness to include things like utility bills and rental history, organizations that collect this type of information are also included.

 Generally, the FCRA says you may see whatever information a CRA has in their file on you and that you have the right to dispute inaccurate information in that file.
 If you dispute something, FCRA dictates how that dispute is resolved, and if inaccurate information is removed, they must also notify you within 5 days if the information is put back into your file.